What is the Court of Protection?

 Court of Protection fees

 Applying to be a deputy is more expensive than applying for an LPA.
-The court fee is £400 and you may have other fees, including the cost of a solicitor if you use one to help prepare your application, plus an annual charge.
+The application fee is £365 and you may have other fees, including the cost of a solicitor if you use one to help prepare your application, plus an annual charge.

 The process takes much longer than applying for Power of Attorney and a medical report may be required.